~Agricultural News~

 14. How do I do a deep root feed?

-• Using a soil probe which can be borrowed
+Using a soil probe which can be borrowed

-from the Extension Office or use any tool that will make small “silver dollar”
+from the Extension Office or use any tool that will make small silver dollar

 size holes in the ground.
 Place15-20 holes in the ground around the root.
-This can also be done with a shovel, by pushing soil off to one side
+This can also be done with a shovel, by pushing soil off to one

-typically penetrates 12 inches.
+which typically penetrates 12 inches.

-• Purchase liquid fertilizer with N-P-K
+Purchase liquid fertilizer with N-P-K

 rations of 20-20-20 or

-• Pour 2 pints of fertilizer solution
+Pour 2 pints of fertilizer solution

 (including 5 ozs. of chelated